CV layout refers to how you structure the appearance of your CV, such as your font size, line spacing, and margins, and the CV design you choose.

 2. Personal statement

-A CV personal statement is a three-sentence paragraph (or three-to-four bullets) you place just below your personal details.
-Your statement should summarise your professional experience, expertise, achievements, and main career goal — providing the reader with a quick overview of what to expect in your CV.
+A CV personal statement (also called a CV personal profile) is a three-sentence paragraph (or 3–4 bullets) you put under your personal details.
+Your statement should provide the reader with a quick overview of what to expect in your CV by summarising your:

 3. Work experience

-Professional experience is usually more relevant to your job hunt than your educational background, so if you have plenty of experience related to your desired job, place it directly underneath your personal statement.
+Professional experience is usually more relevant to your job hunt than your educational background.
+So if you have plenty of experience related to your desired job, place your CV work experience section right below your personal statement.

-Begin with your most recent job title at the top, and descend chronologically.
-Go as far back as necessary — if you’ve been working for several decades you don’t need to mention positions you held just after uni unless they’re extremely relevant to the job you want.
+Begin with your most recent job title at the top, and continue chronologically.
+Go as far back as necessary.

-The skills you list in your CV’s skills section should be some of your greatest professional abilities — ones relevant to the position you want.
-On a standard CV layout, you should list your skills as bullets in one or two columns.
+The skills you list in your CV’s skills section should be your most job-specific professional abilities.
+On a standard CV layout, list your skills as bullets in one or two columns.

 6. Additional sections

-You can also include minor additional sections at the bottom of your CV to highlight other professional qualifications.
-Just make sure the placement of those sections in your CV’s format is based on their relevance to the job you want (with the most relevant listed first).
+You can also include minor additional sections at the bottom of your CV to highlight other professional information.
+Just ensure the placement of those sections in your CV’s layout is based on their relevance to the job you want (with the most relevant listed first).

-Some details you can list in these additional sections include:
+Some details you can put in these additional sections include:

-However, note that there are instances where these details are more vital to a specific job, and should thus be formatted elsewhere on your CV.
+However, note that when these extra details are more vital to a specific job, you should place them higher on your CV.
 For instance, if you’re writing an academic CV, your publications should directly follow your education and experience sections.

-In addition to the structure of your CV, the formatting details (like font, font size, margins, and more) are important.
-While these details aren’t as significant as the content of your CV, they still impact the employer’s first impression of you and set the tone for your application.
+In addition to the structure of your CV, the formatting details (like font, font size, margins, and line spacing) of your CV design are important.
+These details affect the employer’s first impression of you and set the tone for your application.